 A highlight from every visit to Mont Saint Michel is the stupendous, sweeping views from the Abbey and the narrow cobbled roads.
 Gaze across La Baie at the open sea.
 Here, you bear witness to the highest and most powerful tides in Europe.

-9. Le Mont Saint Michel: Walk On La Baie
+9. Visiting Mont St Michel: Walk On La Baie

 The bay surrounding Mont-Saint-Michel, which stretches into both Brittany and Normandy, is a UNESCO World Heritage Site.
 Exploring the bay with a guide is a unique experience to learn about the fragility of the ecosystem.
-It is mandatory to have a guide when exploring at low tide.
+It is mandatory to have a guide when exploring at low tide because when you venture across the bay, there are areas of quicksand.

 10. Viewpoints Of Mont-St-Michel

-Head to the Normandy side of the bay to “Les Falaises” (the cliffs).
+- Drive to the far side of the bay to “Les Falaises” (the cliffs).
 Here there is a lovely faraway sighting of le Mont Saint Michel.
 Take your time.
 Wander down a long road to the sea.
 Dreamily sit at low tide watching locals pick mussels and oysters as seabirds squawk overhead.
 The vista of Mont-Saint-Michel reaching for the heavens is heavenly!

 11. Mont Saint Michel: Where To Eat

 Mont Saint Michel is known for its many restaurants and cafes that offer traditional French cuisine and local specialities.
-Here are a few options to consider:
+You can be sure that the prices are high.
+As you wander up the main street, there are a few places to buy baguette sandwiches.

 - La Mère Poulard: This famous restaurant is known for its omelettes and other traditional dishes.
 They have been serving their famous fluffy omelettes (a secret recipe) since 1888 and still serve up a whopper today!
 The restaurant also offers a bakery and a tea room.
 Their biscuits are delicious.